 A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed by color is also conveyed in other ways.
-Pass Additional Information: Headers and are emphasized using boldface, italics, and capitalization, Ch 1-5 Links need to be denoted by something other than color.
+Pass Additional Information: Headers are emphasized with boldface and bigger font, however links should be denoted by something other than color.
 B. Information is conveyed from the sub- categories for contrast.
 Pass Additional Information: C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
-Fail Additional Information: Ratio 18.87:1, and nav is 7.47:1 D. Contrast for text passed WCAG AA standards for normal texts (contrast ratio of 4.5:1).
-Pass Additional Information: Ratio is 21.0:1, however some text is a green and does not pass ratio 3.92:1 see Ch 16.
-E. Contrast for simple images (for example, images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
+Pass Additional Information: Ratio is 21.0:1, however nav fails AAA normal text at 6.9:1 D. Contrast for text passed WCAG AA standards for normal texts (contrast ratio of 4.5:1).
+Pass Additional Information: Ratio is 15.24:1 E. Contrast for simple images (for example, images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
 N/A Additional Information: